-Pacific Oaks offers only upper division and graduate level courses.
-Transfer requirements for admission to the B.A. degree program, and for admission to B.A. and M.A. degree programs through the Admission By Life Experience (ABLE) option include completion of a minimum of 60 semester units with a grade of "C" or higher.
+Transfer requirements for traditional admission to the B.A. degree program include completion of a minimum of 70 semester units with a grade of "C" or higher (a minimum of 60 units through the ABLE option).
 Only courses taken at colleges and universities accredited by regional commissions will be accepted.
 Please check with your transfer center to see if an articulation agreement is in place to assist you in selecting acceptable courses for transfer.
 The Pacific Oaks Director of Registration and Records determines whether or not a course is acceptable.